Rank Bounds in Link Floer Homology and Detection Results

 Thus there are no $V_d^1[x,y]\oplus V_{d-1}^1[x,y-1]$ summands.
 A similar proof shows that there are no $H_d^1[x,y]\oplus H_{d-1}^1[x-1,y]$ summands.
 Thus the remaining summands are all of the form $B_d$ and each component of $L$ is unknotted, as desired. \end{proof}

 We can now prove the two Knot Floer homology detection results.

 \begin{proof}[Proof of Theorem~\ref{HFKT28}] Suppose $\widehat{\HFK}(L)\cong\widehat{\HFK}(T(2,8))$.
-Lemma~\ref{T22nunknottedcomponents} implies that $L$ is a two component link with unknotted components, and indeed determines the complex up to a choice of $x$ in a summand $B_{-4}[x,-x]$, by the symmetry of link Floer homology.
-Also since the link Floer homology is of rank $2$ in at least one of the maximal $A_i$ gradings, by \cite{GageT26} it follows that at least one component is a braid axis, and therefore that the maximal $A_i$ grading is exactly $2$.
+Lemma~\ref{T22nunknottedcomponents} implies that $L$ is a two component link with unknotted components, and indeed determines the complex up to a choice of $x$ in a summand $B_{-4}[y,-y]$, by the symmetry of link Floer homology.
+Also since the link Floer homology is of rank $2$ in at least one of the maximal $A_i$ gradings, by \cite[Proposition 1]{martin2022khovanov} it follows that at least one component is a braid axis, and therefore that the maximal $A_i$ grading is exactly $2$.
 It follows that $x\in\{1,0,-1\}$.
-The $x=1$ and $x=-1$ cases are then excluded by Lemma~\ref{Braidpolytope}, and the result follows from the fact that link Floer homology detects $T(2,8)$~\cite{binns2020knot}.
+The $y=1$ case can be obstructed using Proposition~\ref{prop:algebraicni}.
+Specifically observe that $y$ can be taken to be the generator of Alexander multi-grading $(2,-1)$.
+The $y=-1$ can be obstructed similarly.
+The result then follows from the fact that Link Floer homology detects $T(2,8)$~\cite[Theorem 3.2]{binns2020knot}.

 \end{proof}